tylerlong/swagger-modeller/README.md

     1. name, description, request, response
     1. a verb has multiple examples
 1. Markdown Plus as markdown editor
-1. description placeholder: markdown please
+    1. postpone. because not sure we can accept markdown
 1. reuse form in `edit` and `new`